mattermost/mattermost-handbook-1/source/people/general-onboarding.rst

-- [ ] When notified by HR Lead, send an `email <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.srysr7dn6fzd>`_ to find out new staff's preference for laptop and equipment, either to be purchased or taken from stock and shipped by People Ops or purchased locally by New Hire and expensed.
+- [ ] When notified by HR Lead, send an `email <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.srysr7dn6fzd>`_ to find out new staff's preference for laptop and equipment, either to be purchased or taken from stock and shipped by People Ops or purchased locally by new staff and expensed.
-- [ ]  Send new staff the `Mattermost email agreement <https://docs.google.com/document/d/1PhkQkvoaunu8V8qjtmt6GmZoIMZI8sq01C1nG-FoHQo/edit?usp=sharing>`_ via DocuSign before issuing new staff an @mattermost.com email address.
+- [ ]  Send new staff the `Mattermost email agreement <https://docs.google.com/document/d/1PhkQkvoaunu8V8qjtmt6GmZoIMZI8sq01C1nG-FoHQo/edit?usp=sharing>`_ via DocuSign before issuing an @mattermost.com email address.
 New staff should use this email address on community.mattermost.com (replace personal email with company email if already registered there).
 FIRST_NAME.LAST_NAME@mattermost.com is the standard naming convention.
-- [ ] Send new staff a welcome package containing Mattermost branded goodies.
 - [ ] Send new staff an `email <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=kix.9dj4d3aa8un9>`_ about payroll and benefits.
-- [ ] Send new staff (and manager)a `group message <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.tufgijkmrb91>`_ requesting new staff's biography, inviting new staff to the Mattermost `demo <https://mattermost.com/demo/>`_ and sharing more about `working at Mattermost <https://docs.mattermost.com/process/working-at-mattermost.html>`_, including our `leadership principles <https://mattermost.com/about-us/>`_.
+- [ ] Send new staff (and manager) a `group message <https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.tufgijkmrb91>`_ requesting new staff's biography, inviting new staff to the Mattermost `demo <https://mattermost.com/demo/>`_ and sharing more about `working at Mattermost <https://docs.mattermost.com/process/working-at-mattermost.html>`_, including our `leadership principles <https://mattermost.com/about-us/>`_.

 *First Day*